 Care Support Workers provide a range of home and community support that can include domestic assistance, personal care, social support, assistance to access services in the community, home and yard maintenance, meals on wheels, accessing and setting up telehealth services and respite.
-Care Support Workers work on aged care support programs, disability programs, are important aspects of this role.
-Continence Nurses are registered nurses with extensive training in continence care.
-They are able to assess your condition and work with you to develop a support programs and community support programs. management plan to suit your needs.
-Eligible clients may also receive continence products at no expense.
+Care Support Workers work on aged care support programs, disability support programs and community support programs.